-Executive Employee notice period Employer notice period A Sudholz 12 months 12 months (or payment in lieu) C Price 6 months 6 months (or payment in lieu) Other 3 months 3 months (or payment in lieu)
+Executive Employee notice period Employer notice period A. Sudholz 12 months 12 months (or payment in lieu) C. Price 6 months 6 months (or payment in lieu) Other 3 months 3 months (or payment in lieu)

-16.6 Non-Executive Directors Remuneration
+16.6.
+Non-executive directors remuneration

-Under the Company's Constitution, the Board may decide the remuneration that each Non-Executive Director is entitled to receive from the Group for services as a Non-Executive Director.
-However, the total amount provided to all Non-Executive Directors for their services must not exceed, in aggregate in any financial year, the amount fixed by the shareholders of the Company.
+Under the Company's Constitution, the Board may decide the remuneration which each non-executive director is entitled to receive from the Group for services as a non-executive director.
+However, the total amount provided to all non-executive directors for their services must not exceed, in aggregate in any financial year, the amount fixed by the shareholders of the Company.
 This amount was fixed at \$1,000,000 at a general meeting of the Company on 4 April 2014.

-The annual base Director fees paid by the Group in FY2016 were \$200,000 to the Non-Executive Chairman, \$100,000 to each other Non-Executive Director and an additional \$20,000 to the Chair of each standing committee of the Board.
-Non-Executive Directors' fees have not been increased since the Company listed on the Australian Securities Exchange in 2014.
+The annual base director fees paid by the Group in FY2016 were \$200,000 to the non-executive chairman, \$100,000 to each other non-executive director and an additional \$20,000 to the chair of each standing Committee of the Board.
+Non-executive directors' fees have not been increased since the Company listed on the Australian Securities Exchange in 2014.

-Non-Executive Directors did not receive nor are eligible for performance-related remuneration.
+Non-executive directors did not receive nor are eligible for performance related remuneration.

-Remuneration benchmarking for Non-Executive Directors was conducted in FY2016.
-The comparator group used was made up of ASX 200 companies that have similar characteristics to Japara Healthcare not only in industry sector, but also in the scale and complexity of the business.
+Remuneration benchmarking for non-executive directors was conducted in FY2016.
+The comparator group used was made up of ASX 200 companies that have similar characteristics to Japara Healthcare, not only in industry sector but also in the scale and complexity of the business.

-The Board has adopted a policy requiring Non-Executive Directors to hold shares in the Company equivalent to one year's Director's fees which can be acquired over a five-year period.
-This policy seeks to align Non-Executive interests with shareholders more generally.
+The Board has adopted a policy requiring non-executive directors to hold shares in the Company equivalent to one year's director's fees which can be acquired over a 5 year period.
+This policy seeks to align non-executive interests with shareholders more generally.

-During FY2016, a voluntary Non-Executive Director share purchase plan was established under which Non-Executive Directors can elect to commit at least 20% of their after-tax fees to acquire shares in the Company on-market.
-This plan supports Non-Executive Directors in building their shareholdings in the Company.
+During FY2016, a voluntary non-executive director share purchase plan was established under which non-executive directors can elect to commit at least 20% of their after-tax fees to acquire shares in the Company on-market.
+This plan supports non-executive directors in building their shareholdings in the Company.